Ultrasound tongue imaging

+Ultrasound tongue imaging (UTI) uses ultrasound to form images of tongues.
+It has been used for speech production and linguistics research since it came into regular clinical use in the 1960s and 1970s.

+Technique

-Ultrasound tongue imaging (UTI) has been used for speech production and linguistics research since it came into regular clinical use in the 1960s and 1970s.
-It is a non-invasive technique allowing researchers to view the shape, position and movements of the tongue (from root to apex) in real time during speech.
+It is a non-invasive technique that allows researchers to view the shape, position and movements of the tongue (from root to apex) in real time during speech.

+History

-It is becoming increasingly popular in linguistics phonetics laboratories across the world as ultrasound units become more portable and affordable.
-As a result, a conference called "Ultrafest" brings together researchers from around the globe working on the use of UTI.
+UTI became popular in phonetics laboratories as ultrasound units become more portable and affordable.
+The Ultrafest conference assembles researchers that employ UTI.
 Locations have included the University of Potsdam (2017), University of Hong Kong (2015), Queen Margaret University (2013), Haskins Laboratories (2010 and 2002), New York University (2007), University of Arizona (2005), University of British Columbia (2004).